 Lastly, I encourage you to connect with us on our social media platforms - 'like' our page on Facebook and follow us on Twitter for updates, NYSPHA news and additional information pertaining to public health.
 Remember, this is your Association.
 Always feel free to contact us if you have any questions or input to make NYSPHA a more effective organization that works for you.
 Thank you for your interest in the New York State Public Health Association!

-Public Health News
+Public Health News and Events

 New Surgeon General of the United States: Dr. Vivek Murthy